-When policyholders call, they should have available as much information as possible, including the name on the policy, address of the damaged property and the policy number that was in effect at the time of the loss.
+When policyholders call, it is helpful if they can provide the name(s) on the policy, address of the damaged property and the 10-digit NFIP policy number that was in effect at the time of the loss.
 Policyholders will be asked a series of questions to determine whether they qualify for review.
-Once qualified, the policyholder will be called by an adjuster to begin the review.
+Once qualified, they will be called by an adjuster to begin the review.
 The timing of the initial call may be affected by the volume of requests for review.
 Most reviews can be concluded within 90 days.